 Recently, we spoke about the importance of Increasing Customer Lifetime Value.
 By optimizing offers for each targeted customer segment, you can improve the conversion rates for your best customers and increase their engagement and purchases.

 The best marketing plans are a combination of data, customer insight, lessons from the past and educated guesses about the future.
 But what if, instead of planning, we could enjoy the benefits of a preseason like NFL teams?
-So I raised the hypothetical with our CEO Mike Caccavale, who like most of us in the Boston office, is a big Patriots fan.
+So I raised the hypothetical with our CEO Mike Caccavale, who like most of the crew in our Boston office, is a big Patriots fan.
 Here are some of his ideas.

 We talk about proactive and reactive behavior in many areas of life – driving, parenting, relationships (guys, buy the flowers before she asks).
 And as marketers, we see – and dish out – a lot of both.
 And to some degree, that will always be the case.
 But there are some areas for improvement in how we handle the balance.